Hu Jintao: Asia

 Hu sought to develop China's relationship with Japan, which he visited in 2008.
+Relations deteriorated significantly following the 2010 Senkaku boat collision incident.
+Relations deteriorated in 2012, triggered by the Japanese government's purchase of the disputed Senkaku Islands from their private owner, which led to anti-Japanese protests.
+During the 2000s, China participated in the six-party talks regarding North Korea's nuclear program and condemned North Korea's nuclear tests.

 Europe

 Hu and Russian President Vladimir Putin held their first meeting in December 2002.
 The two leaders met regularly, meeting face to face five or six times a year.
-Russian Prime Minister Dimitry Medvedev and Chinese Premier Wen Jiabao also met regularly, with Wen quipping in 2007 that "We didn’t even use prepared speeches."
+Russian Prime Minister Dimitry Medvedev and Chinese Premier Wen Jiabao also met regularly, with Wen quipping in 2007 that "We didn't even use prepared speeches."
 China backed Russia in the Second Chechen War and regards to Russia's concerns of NATO expansion, while Russia backed China regarding the issues of Taiwan, Tibet and Xinjiang.
 The two countries also increasingly cooperated in the United Nations Security Council.

 During the 2008 Russo-Georgian war, China opposed Russia's infringement on Georgia's sovereignty.
 Citing principles of sovereignty, territorial integrity, and global order, China used its influence in the SCO to prevent the organization from supporting Russia.
 Hu downgraded relations with Russia because of unfulfilled deals.